Javier-Rojas-Orrante/Socii/docs/dual-socii-reflection-system.md

 The core idea is that each partner has their own AI agent.
 This AI agent is not a replacement for the partner, a therapist, or a judge.
 It is a private reflection assistant that uses context, memory, and language understanding to help the user understand what they feel and how to express it better.

 Each partner first talks privately to their own Socii.
 The AI listens to the user's raw thoughts, emotional confusion, unfinished ideas, or late-night reflections.
 It then helps organize that input into clearer emotional structure.
+These AI agents can talk to each other can argument.

 The AI can identify: